AidanGlickman/bcactf-2k19-problems/CONTRIBUTING.md

 ### Pull Requests

-David has asked me the following: When submitting a pull request, please only assign Aidan Glickman.
+When submitting a pull request, please do not assign any people to it.
+Also, make sure you are using the correct naming convention of `[TOPIC_IN_BRACKETS] Problem name`.

 ## How to use Markdown to format your problems